imagineLife/big-site/content/mongo/performance/indexes.md

 db.people.find({job: "therapist", employer: "the state"}).sort({last_name: 1})
 ```

+The query has to precede the sort.
+Tje query has to be equality checks.

 ### sort direction across fields

 In order to walk the index backwards in a compound index, **all keys present in the sort** have to be either in original sort order or reversed.